min2ha/ukwa-site/content/target/43545/index.en.md

   "subject": "EU Referendum"
 }

-# Geographical: The EU Referendum and the UK environment

 Article concerning the launch of the report on environmental scenarios following the EU referendum.
 Includes statements from the heads of the main environmental NGOs